Amirmasoud-R/Data-Mining-Final-Project/README.md

-My Data Mining Final Project that includes the data set, sorted data set and the results.
+My Data Mining Final Project that includes the dataset, sorted dataset and the results.